Ask any avid cruiser about what they love most about their vacations. Odds are, their answers will include the food and the excursions.

 Depending on how long you’ve been cruising and on which line, your loyalty perks can range from a large water bottle to priority embarkation and unlimited wash-and-fold laundry.

-As we’ve seen, getting to a high loyalty tier on a cruise line comes with great benefits.
-So an important thing that I want to underline is that you might not have to give up these perks if you switch lines later.
+As we’ve seen, reaching a high loyalty tier with a cruise line comes with great benefits.
+An important thing to note is that you might not have to give up these perks if you switch lines later.

 Because some cruise lines really want your business, they’ll match your status for free.
 MSC and Virgin Voyages do it.
 The sister brands RC, Celebrity, and Silversea offer shared status, too.